 During the French Revolution (1789), Alsace and the Sundgau were administratively reorganised.
 From December 1789 to February 1790, the Constituante completely reorganised the French administration.
 The former provinces (Lorraine, Normandy, Alsace, Burgundy, Provence, etc) gave way to départements, which were themselves divided into several districts (or arrondissements).
 The province of Alsace was thus divided into two départements: the Bas-Rhin to the north and the Haut-Rhin to the south, with their respective administrative centres of Strasbourg and Colmar.
 Belfort, Mulhouse and Altkirch became the three sub-prefectures of the Haut-Rhin.

 In 1806, in the Napoleonic period, the rest of Anterior Austria still under the direct power of the Habsburgs was shared between the duchy of Bade and Switzerland.
 From then on, Vienna became the epicentre of an empire that was more and more turned towards Eastern Europe: the romantic banks of the Rhine were eclipsed by those of the beautiful blue Danube.

 The Sundgau since the Franco-Prussian war (1870-71)

 The French were obliged to surrender the territories of Germanic cultures and languages (north-east Lorraine and Alsace) to the victors.
-The preliminaries of the French-Prussian Treaty which was signed on 26 February, 1871, set the new border to the west of the Haut-Rhin département, however Article 1 stipulates that:
+The preliminaries of the French-Prussian Treaty signed on 26 February 1871, set the new border to the west of the Haut-Rhin département, however, Article 1 stipulates that:

 “On the other hand, the town of Belfort and its fortifications will remain French with a radius which will be determined later…”